 In this guide, I’ll show you how to check the uptime of a Windows Server and Windows client computers.

 Checking the Windows uptime will show you how long the server has been running since it was last rebooted.
 This comes in useful when troubleshooting a Windows server for performance or application issues.
-It’s also common that Windows servers are rebooted during maintenance periods for installing Windows updates.
-The updates don’t always automatically reboot the server and so you need a way to verify if it has rebooted or not.

-- Check Windows Server Uptime with GUI Tool
+Option#2 Windows Uptime GUI Tool

-Check Windows Server Uptime with PowerShell
+How to Check Windows Server Uptime with PowerShell

 This command will work on PowerShell 5.1 or later versions.